Size in Acres:

 Ownership & Access:

 Bluff Mountain's inaccessibility has protected it from major disturbances.
 Shortly after the North Carolina Chapter office opened in 1977, the staff began working with the mountain's owners, the Wyn Edwards and Mac Edwards families of West Jefferson, to explore a way to protect the fragile area for conservation.
 The Nature Conservancy purchased 701 acres of Bluff from the Edwards family in 1978.
-The chapter continues to work to protect this entire natural area, having expanded the preserve as recently as 1998.
+The chapter continues to work to protect this entire natural area, adding the Bluff Valley Wetlands in 2014 and actively working to add additional tracts.